 Folding Pocket Knives:

 Folding pocket knives are legal to own and carry in California.
-These types of knives have a blade that can be folded into the handle when not in use, making them easy to store and transport.
+These encompass models like slip joint, lockback, liner lock, frame lock, and button lock, which have a blade that can be folded into the handle, making them easy to store and transport.

 Fixed Blade Knives: